View on GitHub

 \[\hat{F}_\text{casc}=(F_\text{cx}-F_\text{cn})F_\text{casc}+F_\text{cn}\] \[0 < F_\text{cn} < F_\text{cx} <1\]

-meaning the model will always maintain some (small) runoff $(\hat{F}\text{casc}=F\text{cn}\approx 0.001)$ and $F_\text{cx}$ can be applied as a runoff coefficient.
+Meaning the model will always maintain some (small) runoff $(\hat{F}_\text{casc}=F_\text{cn}\approx 0.001)$ and $F_\text{cx}$ can be though of as a runoff coefficient.

 Special conditions

-Urban areas that are assumed serviced also have $F_\text{casc}=1$ but also have their runoff routed directly to the nearest stream cell; meaning that within a timestep, municipal servicing adequately drained the urban area to it’s likely stormwater discharge point.
+2. Urban areas that are assumed serviced also have $F_\text{casc}=F_\text{urban}$ but also have their runoff routed directly to the nearest stream cell; meaning that within a time-step, municipal servicing adequately drained the urban area to it’s likely stormwater discharge point.
 This is termed a cascade “Urban Diversion”.

 Cascade network